robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 ### Many state that, in OOP, composition is often a better option than inheritance.
 What's your opinion?
 ### How would you go about clearing tech debt?
 ### How would you deal with dependency hell?
+### It is said that one of the most important goals in OO design is to have high cohesion and loose coupling.
+What does it mean?
+Why is it important and how is it achieved?

 ## Testing
 ### What is your approach to testing?